 If you wanted to go this route, then most individuals would have 3 types of plans;

 With Medicare Supplements, the premiums are typically higher, but almost all the time the benefits and the networks are much better.
 Some of the plans do cover routine hearing and vision services, usually as a separate package for an additional premium though.
 All plans, by law, have annual limits on out-of-pocket costs.

-The pros and cons will explain as well as compare plans for you.
+The pros and cons of Medicare Advantage plans listed below will explain as well as compare plans for you.